ANN7

-Afro Worldview (previously ANN7, African News Network 7) was a 24-hour satellite TV news channel that operated from August 2013 to August 2018 in South Africa.
+ANN7 (Africa News Network 7), later renamed to Afro Worldview, was a 24-hour satellite TV news channel that operated from August 2013 to August 2018 in South Africa.
 It was established and owned by the Gupta family.
 The channel was broadcast on the DStv satellite television service owned by Multichoice.

 History

 The channel's launch in August 2013 was initially met with public mockery when numerous technical issues and mistakes made by untrained presenters went viral online.

-In 2017, the channel was sold to Afrotone Media Holdings, a holding company owned by former Tiger Brands group executive Mzwanele "Jimmy" Manyi.
+In 2017, the channel was sold to Afrotone Media Holdings, a holding company owned by former Tiger Brands group executive Mzwanele Manyi.